nabe33/zkVC/README.md

 # zkVC: digital identity system to show trust

-## Note
-This project was developed quickly for a hackathon, so the code has not been sufficiently rewritten or debugged.
+Note: This project was developed quickly for a hackathon, so the code has not been sufficiently rewritten or debugged.
 Improvements will be made in the future.

-## Global Scope
+## 1. Background

 As written in [“Solving Web2 SNS Issues with Web3,”](https://note.com/nabe33/n/n2541b68c26ef) I, as a researcher, designer, and builder, am interested in resolving current SNS (Social Network Services) issues such as fake news, believing that “**digital identity**” is key.
 The crucial themes are how to control the identity of information publishers in digital worlds like SNS and demonstrate their **trust**.

 In the real world, we can (to a significant degree) judge whether someone is trustworthy based on whether they are a friend, an acquaintance, or a member of a particular organization.
 However, in the digital world of cyberspace, it is difficult to assess reliability/trust because we often cannot identify who posted the information, and fake accounts even exist.

-## Description of the current system
+## 2. Description of the current system

 The above theme is a huge issue.
 I, therefore, concentrate on the little specific project at this development.
 I developed a system that shows someone’s trust by showing their DID (Decentralized Identifier) and VCs (Verifiable Credentials).